RULE NO. 13: Instant Replay

 - If an instant replay review is triggered as described in Section I-a(6) above, the Replay Center Official and on-court official(s) would review the video to determine the following issues:

-- Whether the successful field goal was scored correctly as a 2-point or 3-point field Prior to the 2nd mandatory timeout in the 4th period, the review must take place at the next timeout or period break following the basket in question.
-If the next break is halftime, the review must take place prior to the officials leaving the court.
-Following the 2nd mandatory timeout in the 4th period and any overtime period, the review must take place at the next clock stoppage, including immediately upon a successful basket when the clock stops in the last two minutes.
-If a successful 2-point/3-point field goal is not reviewed in accordance with the foregoing timing rules, the play can no longer be reviewed once the ball is inbound and touched on the court, a personal foul is assessed or violation is whistled.
+- Whether the successful field goal was scored correctly as a two-point or three-point field goal.
+Prior to the last two minutes of the 4th period or the last two minutes of any overtime period, the review must take place prior to the end of the next timeout or period break following the basket in question.
+During the last two minutes of the 4th period or the last two minutes of any overtime period, the review must take place at the next clock stoppage, including immediately upon a successful basket when the clock stops in the last two minutes.
+If a successful two-point/three-point field goal is not reviewed in accordance with the foregoing timing rules, the play can no longer be reviewed once the ball is inbounded and touched on the court, a personal foul is assessed or violation is whistled.

-- Whether the shooter fouled was attempting a 2-point or 3-point field goal.
+- Whether the shooter fouled was attempting a two-point or three-point field goal.
 During the entire game, the review must take place prior to the shooter releasing the first free throw attempt.

-- If the shot was timely, whether the shooter committed a boundary line violation or the ball touched out-of-bounds prior to entering the basket or, in the case of a foul, whether the player fouled committed a boundary line violation.
+The Replay Center Official and on-court official(s) may also review the video to determine only the following other matters: - Whether the shooter committed a boundary line violation or the ball touched out- of-bounds prior to entering the basket or, in the case of a foul, whether the player fouled committed a boundary line violation.
 For purposes of this review, the Replay Center Official would look only at the position of the player’s feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the release of the shot or the foul (as applicable).

 - Whether the shot clock expired before the ball left the shooter’s hand or the foul occurred.